 Author contributions

 JH designed the study, led data collection and undertook initial drafting of the manuscript.
-All authors contributed observational, experience-based data about academics' behaviour and/or insurance-based practice, and to the writing of the manuscript.
+All authors contributed observational, experience-based data about academics' behaviour and/or (re)insurance-based practice, and to the writing of the manuscript.

 Competing interests